nanan9177/cdo-i18n/README.md

 secrets/path/cdo-env ./init.sh
 ```

-That will generate `crowdin.yaml` and with the API key.
+That will generate `crowdin.yaml` and populate it with the API key.

 ## Syncing with Crowdin